 We are passionate here at MadWool about fiber, and it shows!
 From the bits of sparkle and fluff on our clothes, to the many projects being worked on, we have a love of the fiber arts.
 Spinning is our true love, with knitting a close second.
 Spinning is unlike any other fiber art; the feel of fiber in your hands, making yarn to use or just ‘be’…it’s relaxing and exhilarating all at once!
 We want you to be obsessed, too.
-As they say “A fiber addiction is cheaper than therapy” and it’s true…plus you get something useful out of it in the end!
-We are always here and ready to talk about fiber, and to help you find something to do with that 50 yd skein of yarn you just spun…..
+As they say -”A fiber addiction is cheaper than therapy” and it’s true…plus you get something useful out of it in the end!
+We are always here and ready to talk fiber!

-Majacraft: The Aura (pictured above): $1250.00, comes with 3 large bobbins.
+Majacraft: The Aura sold) . and the Overdrive Head ($383).
 A wheel that will take you from beginner to expert.
 You won’t outgrow this wheel!
 It is a double drive, which basically means it can be adjusted to have a good strength of pull, yet go slow..perfect for working on tail spun or add in yarns.
 Two wheels in stock!

-Ashford: Wool handcarders in stock ($65.00 per pair), and The Country Spinner! ($595.00). and The Country Spinner 2! ($695.00) Comes with one bobbin, which holds over 2 lbs of fiber.
+Ashford: Kiwi 2 (unfinished, two in stock), Traveler, double drive, double treadle and The Country Spinner 2! all can be ordered, not currently in stock.
+Comes with one bobbin, which holds over 2 lbs of fiber.
 This wheel was built by me, and waxed with Ashford wax.
 Can leave natural, or paint or stain it.
 It is the next step in Irish Tension wheels, after the Louet S-10 or S-17.
 This has a huge orifice, and large bobbin to make rug yarn or any type of textured yarn you can dream up.
 It has a decent strength of pull, which can be tweaked with some tricks (which we are happy to show you!).
 Ashford is very easy to order from; wheels are always in stock, and it takes exactly 7 days to get here from when I place the order, so happy to get any model that you would like in!

 Spinning, Weaving, and Felting Classes